calyxir/calyx/docs/tools/runt.md

 **Differences**. `-d` or `--diff` shows differences between the expected test output and the generated output.
 Use this in conjunction with `-i` to focus on particular failing tests.

-**Saving Files**. `-s` is used to save test outputs when the have expected changes.
-In the case of `miss` tests, i.e. tests that currently don't any expected output file, this saves a completely new `.expect` file.
+**Saving Files**. `-s` is used to save test outputs when they have expected changes.
+In the case of `miss` tests, i.e. tests that currently don't have any expected output file, this saves a completely new `.expect` file.

 **Dry run**. `-n` flag shows the commands that `runt` will run for each test.
 Use this when you directly want to run the command for the test directly.